 By Rie Sheridan Rose

-Rie Sheridan Rose multitasks.
-A lot.
-Her poetry appears in numerous publications, including Speculative Poets of Texas, Vol. 1; Texas Poetry Calendar; and Illumen, to name a few.
-She has authored six poetry chapbooks, twelve novels, and lyrics for dozens of songs.
+Rie Sheridan Rose’s poetry appears in numerous publications, including Speculative Poets of Texas, Vol. 1; Texas Poetry Calendar; and Illumen, to name a few.
+A member of SFWA, HWA, and SFPA, she has authored six poetry chapbooks, twelve novels, and lyrics for dozens of songs.
 She tweets as @RieSheridanRose.